Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (c) Liquidity risk

-forecast and actual cash flows and by matching the maturity profiles of financial assets and liabilities for the Company.
+and actual cash flows and by matching the maturity profiles of financial assets and liabilities for the Company.
+The Company has

-The Company has established an appropriate liquidity risk management framework for it's short-term, medium term and
+established an appropriate liquidity risk management framework for it's short-term, medium term and long-term funding

-a current transaction between willing parties, other than in a forced or liquidation sale.
-The following methods and
+current transaction between willing parties, other than in a forced or liquidation sale.
+The following methods and assumptions were

-other current liabilities carried at amortised cost is not materially different from its carrying amount largely due to
+current liabilities carried at amortised cost is not materially different from its carrying amount largely due to short-term

 Level 1: quoted prices in active markets for identical assets or liabilities that can be accessed at the measurement date.